Every year many people suffer spinal cord accidents.

 There are five lumbar vertebrae, numbered L1-L5.

-The coccygeal region: Sometimes known as coccyx or tail bone, it consists of a single vertebra at the very base of the spinal cord.
+The coccygeal region: Sometimes known as the coccyx or tail bone, it consists of a single vertebra at the very base of the spinal cord.

 Types of spinal cord injuries